8 Best Natural Methods to Treat Digestive Problems

 5. Locate an allergy or food sensitivity

 In many cases, digestive problems result from a food allergy or sensitivity to it.
 It is recommended to remove some of the foods for a while and see the effect: dairy products, citrus fruits, shellfish, peanuts, nuts, chocolate, eggs, caffeine and fish.
 In this “elimination diet”, which removed daily foods and combines them gradually back, you can more easily locate food sensitivity.
 Food allergy, however, can be checked through medical tests.
+You can also refer to my previous article about 10 symptoms of gluten sensitivity you probably didn’t know about.

 6. Combine superfoods on the menu

-- Cabbage and cabbage juice.
-These contain the amino acid glutamine, that eases inflammation in the digestive tract.
+– Cabbage and cabbage juice.
+These contain the amino acid glutamine that eases inflammation in the digestive tract.

 – Flaxseed and pumpkin seeds.
 These help to those suffering from constipation, but not for those suffering from diarrhea.